freqtrade/freqtrade/docs/hyperopt.md

 ## Loss-functions

 Each hyperparameter tuning requires a target.
-This is usually defined as a loss function, which get's closer to 0 for increasing values.
+This is usually defined as a loss function (sometimes also called objective function), which should decrease for more desirable results, and increase for bad results.

-FreqTrade uses a default loss function, which has been with freqtrade since the beginning and optimizes mostly for short trade duration and avoiding losses.
+By default, FreqTrade uses a loss function, which has been with freqtrade since the beginning and optimizes mostly for short trade duration and avoiding losses.

-A different version this can be used by using the `--hyperopt-loss <Class-name>` argument.
+A different version this can be used by using the `--hyperopt-loss-class <Class-name>` argument.
 This class should be in it's own file within the `user_data/hyperopts/` directory.

+Currently, the following loss-functions are builtin: `SharpeHyperOptLoss` and `DefaultHyperOptLoss`.

-### Using a custom loss function
+### Creating and using a custom loss function

-To use a custom loss Class, make sure that the function `hyperopt_loss_function` is defined in your custom hyperopt loss class.
+To use a custom loss function class, make sure that the function `hyperopt_loss_function` is defined in your custom hyperopt loss class.
-For the sample below, you then need to add the command line parameter `--hyperoptloss SuperDuperHyperOptLoss` to your hyperopt call so this fuction is being used.
+For the sample below, you then need to add the command line parameter `--hyperopt-loss-class SuperDuperHyperOptLoss` to your hyperopt call so this fuction is being used.

 A sample of this can be found below, which is identical to the Default Hyperopt loss implementation.
 A full sample can be found [user_data/hyperopts/](https://github.com/freqtrade/freqtrade/blob/develop/user_data/hyperopts/sample_hyperopt_loss.py)